 Lin Wang

-I got my Ph.D. in meteorology from the Graduate School of Chinese Academy of Sciences in 2008.
-After that, I joined the Institute of Atmospheric Sciences, Chinese Academy of Sciences, where I am currently a professor and the academic secretary of the institute, and made a total of approximately three-year international academic visits to the USA, Japan, Italy, etc.
+I got my Ph.D. in meteorology from the Graduate School of the Chinese Academy of Sciences in 2008.
+After that, I joined the Institute of Atmospheric Sciences, Chinese Academy of Sciences, where I am currently a professor.
+During this process, I made approximately three years of international academic visits to the USA, Russia, Japan, Italy, and other places.

-My research interest includes monsoons, atmospheric and climate dynamics, and climate extremes, focusing on the extra-tropics.
-My primary areas of expertise are the variability, mechanism, and predictability of the Asian monsoon ranging from intraseasonal to interdecadal timescales.
+My research interests include monsoons, atmospheric and climate dynamics, and climate extremes, with a focus on the extratropics.
+My primary areas of expertise are the variability, mechanisms, and predictability of the Asian monsoon across intraseasonal to interdecadal timescales.
 I heavily apply process-based diagnostics on observational, reanalysis, and model data to identify the critical processes that dominate the monsoon and climate variability.
-I also seek the potential influences of the stratospheric processes on monsoon variability and predictability.
+I also seek the potential influences of stratospheric processes on monsoon variability and predictability.
 Currently, I am working on scale interactions, the role of internal climate variability in climate change, and climate extremes.

-I have published more than 140 articles in refereed scientific journals.
-I serve as an Associate Editor for Journal of Climate, International Journal of Climatology, and Frontiers in Earth Science, and an editorial board member for Atmosphere.
-I am a member of the International Commission on Dynamical Meteorology, the Scientific Steering Group of WCRP Lighthouse Activity-My Climate Risk, the Working Group of WCRP Lighthouse Activity-Explaining and Predicting Earth System Change, and the CLIVAR/GEWEX Asian-Australian Monsoon Working Group.
-I am also the academic secretary of the Institute of Atmospheric Sciences, Chinese Academy of Sciences, and the secretary for the Dynamic Meteorology Commission, Chinese Meteorological Society.
+I have published over 200 articles in refereed scientific journals, such as Science Advances, Nature Communications, Journal of Climate, and Geophysical Research Letters.
+I serve as the Executive Co-Chief Editor for the Journal of Meteorological Research and Associate Editor for the Journal of Climate and the International Journal of Climatology.
+I am a Fellow of the Royal Meteorological Society, the Chair of the Dynamic Meteorology Commission of the Chinese Meteorological Society, a member of the International Commission on Dynamical Meteorology, the Scientific Steering Group of WCRP Lighthouse Activity- My Climate Risk, the Working Group of WCRP Lighthouse Activity- Explaining and Predicting Earth System Change, and the CLIVAR/GEWEX Asian-Australian Monsoon Working Group.

 Research Interests